bagwaa/richardbagshaw.co.uk/content/blog/hi-folks/index.md

 > right at the coast of the Semantics, a large language ocean.

 It is a paradisematic country, in which roasted parts of sentences fly into your mouth.
-Even the all-powerful Pointing has no control about the blind texts it is an almost unorthographic life One day however a small line of blind text by the name of Lorem Ipsum decided to leave for the far World of Grammar.
+Even the all-powerful has no control about the blind texts it is an almost unorthographic life One day however a small line of blind text by the name of Lorem Ipsum decided to leave for the far World of Grammar.